 How we work is changing and so are our workspaces.
 34% of businesses recently surveyed said that more than 50% of their full-time workforce will be working remotely by 2020*.
+This workspace shift is pushing IT departments to re-evaluate worker roles and the facilities where work is performed to better inform PC purchase decisions.
+For the manufacturing industry, there are extra challenges due to the array of work environments - offices, factories, warehouses - for which computing must be accommodated.

 Space-saving & Collaboration Ideas to Consider